alixinne/glslt/README.md

 **Warning**: since include directives are processed at the AST level, shaders which rely on included files to generate valid syntax are not supported.

+### Minifying mode

+In its default mode, the GLSLT compiler will copy all input declarations to its output (except function prototypes) and insert instantiated templates right before they are used.

+However, if you are using the GLSLT compiler with a large template library, this will generate a lot of unused code.
+By using the `-K, --keep-fns` argument to the `glsltcc` command, GLSLT switches to the minifying mode.
+In this mode, only the functions, types, globals and `#define` directives that are transitive dependencies of the functions specified by the `-K` argument are kept.

+Note that in this mode, no preprocessor directives (outside of `#define` and their use) are supported. `#version`, `#extension` and precision specifiers will be included at the top of the generated code.

+As an example, compiling the previous example with `glsltcc -KsdSphere` will only return the code for the sdSphere function, since it has no dependencies.

+This mode hasn't been tested throughly yet, so some types of declarations may not be supported.

 ## Features

 - [x] Include support